 Today, in Christian circles, there seems to be a lot of confusion about the purpose of the Old Testament Law.
 Many believers even say the Old Testament is not relevant anymore.
 Some believe we only need to read and consider the New Testament of grace.
 I believe with all my heart in the message of grace, but if we are not familiar with the Old Testament and the purpose of the law, we will miss out on the richness of God’s grace.
-In this brief article, I want to look at a few New Testament passages for a short survey of the purpose of the “law of God”.
+In this brief article, I want to look at a couple of passages for a short survey of the law’s purpose.

-Before we begin, consider these passages from Paul’s writings:
+Before we begin, consider these verses from Paul’s writings:

 Well then, am I suggesting that the law of God is sinful?
 Of course not!
 In fact, it was the law that showed me my sin.
 I would never have known that coveting is wrong if the law had not said, “You must not covet.”

 Romans 7:7 NLT